PROSPECTIVE MAKERS

 We’d love to see what you’re making!

-This move necessitated consolidating from ~1,500 square feet to <300 square feet.
+The move necessitated consolidating from ~1,500 square feet to <300 square feet.
 Yes, really.
 In short: no other appropriate commercial spaces were forthcoming when we needed somewhere to land.
 We were about two weeks away from having no shop at all, then this space became available, & the rest, as they say, is history.

 *I noticed an asterisk when you mentioned “no new applications.”
 What’s that about?